-The person you care about might likely get defensive, for a variety of reasons.
+The person you care about may get defensive, for a variety of reasons.
 They might feel attacked.
 They might think that they don’t need help.
 They might feel hurt by what you’re saying.
 They might be scared.
-For whatever reason, it is very possible that you will have to play offense.
+For whatever reason, it is very possible that they will be playing defense.

 Be able to back up what you’re saying and have answers for their questions/arguments.
 While you do this, remember to address their concerns and provide reassurance that getting therapy is normal and positive.
 This is not an argument to be won, but rather a life to be improved.
 Don’t make them feel more lost while trying to help.

 Remember to bring up facts and positives, to be empathetic instead of sympathetic, and to remember that your words and the language you use matters.

 Like we said earlier, back up what you’re saying.
 Facts are everything.

 Don’t attempt this conversation with generalizations and opinions that the person could disagree with.
 Don’t use your perspective as an argument.
 Facts are truths.
 They speak to people’s logical brain, leading to concrete change.

 Try to focus on positive facts about therapy.
 Why is therapy good?
 What are positive outcomes?
 Don’t shame this person for what they are going through.
 Normalize therapy for them, and make them feel comfortable and knowledgeable going forward.